Skip to Content

 Can I sue if the criminal was never caught?

 Yes.
-A negligent security lawsuit is a civil matter against the property owner, not a criminal case against the perpetrator.
+A premises liability lawsuit is a civil matter against the property owner, not a criminal case against the perpetrator.
 While a criminal conviction can help your case, it is not required to seek compensation from the landlord or business owner.

 How much is my case worth?